omkarfadtare965/Practical_data_science/README.md

 - You can ingest data in its raw format without any prior data transformation.
 Whether it's structured relational data in the form of CSV or TSV files, semi-structured data such as JSON or XML files, or unstructured data such as images, audio, and media files.
 - you can also ingest streaming data such as continuous log file feeds or social media channel feeds into your data lake.
 - Effective governance is crucial for a data lake.
 With new data arriving continuously, it's essential to implement mechanisms for discovering and cataloging the incoming data.
 - Data lakes are often built on top of object storage, such as Amazon S3. __File storage__ stores and manages data as individual files organized in hierarchical file folder structures.
-In contrast __Block storage__ stores and manages data as individual chunks called the blocks.
+In contrast, __Block storage__ stores and manages data as individual chunks called the blocks.
 Each block receives a unique identifier, but no additional metadata is stored with that block. __Object storage__ stores data with its metadata  such as when the object was last modified, and a unique identifier, making it ideal for storing and retrieving large and diverse data sets.
 - __Amazon S3__ provides access to durable and highly-available object storage in the cloud.
 It allows you to ingest virtually any amount of data, from a few dataset files to exabytes of data.
 AWS also offers additional tools and services to help you build a secure, compliant, and auditable data lake on top of S3.
 With this centralized data repository, you can enable data warehousing analytics and machine learning.
 - __AWS Data wrangler__ is an open-source Python library, that connects Pandas DataFrame with AWS data-related services.
 It offers abstracted functions for loading or unloading data from data lakes, data warehouses, or databases on AWS.
 > Run below command to install AWS Data Wrangler library: